Jonathan Gil Harris

 B.A., M.A.
 [Hons], University of Auckland, New Zealand.

-Placing Michael Neill: Issues of Place in Shakespeare and Early Modern Culture, Shakespearean International Yearbook 11 (Burlington, VT: Ashgate, forthcoming 2011).
+Placing Michael Neill: Issues of Place in Shakespeare and Early Modern Culture, Shakespearean International Yearbook 11 (Burlington, VT: Ashgate, 2011).

 Shakespeare and Literary Theory (Oxford: Oxford University Press, 2010).